20 Questions You Should Always Ask Your Doctor

 Your blood has been collected in a series of little vials—what next?
 Be sure to ask when you will find out results from lab work or an MRI or other tests, but also find out how the results will become available to you.
 Perhaps your doctor has a secure online portal where lab results are posted, or maybe you'll be asked to call back in several days or to wait for a nurse to call.
 Asking manages your expectations and lets you know what, precisely, to anticipate.

-Recommendation: Some good Qs from the Center for Advancing Health:
+The Remedy Rx: Some good Qs from the Center for Advancing Health:

 - What tests will I have?